 The last thirty years have seen an expansion of CEO pay in the U.S. that has led to much debate.
-This expansion has come mostly via an increase in incentive pay components as opposed to fixed pay (e.g., Conyon 2006, and Murphy and Jensen 2018).
-Assessing the level of incentive pay in CEO compensation as too high or too low requires understanding the optimality of the given level of pay-performance incentives

-(Core and Guay 2010).
+This expansion has come mostly via an increase in incentive pay components as opposed to fixed pay (e.g., Conyon 2006, and Murphy and Jensen Murphy and Jensen).
+Assessing the level of incentive pay in CEO compensation as too high or too low requires understanding the optimality of the given level of pay-performance incentives (Core and Guay 2010).
 Past studies have documented potential benefits and costs of incentive pay as they relate, for example, to manager-shareholder conflicts (e.g., Hadlock 1998), risk-taking (Coles et al. 2006 and Hayes et al. 2012), short-termism behavior (Bebchuk and Fried 2006), earnings management (Bennett et al. 2017), and accounting fraud (Erickson et al. 2006).
-We contribute to this literature by estimating the increase in direct compensation that boards have to pay their CEOs for bearing extra incentive-pay uncertainty.
-We also offer a breakdown of this cost across three main forms of incentive pay, cash bonus, restricted stock grants, and options grants, which can inform boards and compensation consultants when evaluating the benefits and costs between the different pay components.
+We contribute to this literature by being the first paper to estimate the increase in direct compensation that boards have to pay their CEOs for bearing extra incentive-pay uncertainty.